 Changing jobs inside your current company has some significant benefits.
 Not only is your employer more likely to take a chance on you—after all, you’ve already proven yourself—but some companies specifically have programs that facilitate internal transfers of employees, making it easy to make a change.

 Of course, successfully transitioning to a new role requires some careful navigation.
-So, if you’re looking to make a lateral move at your current company, follow the tips and tricks laid out in this guide, from how to find a new role to how to make the transition smoothly.
+So, if you’re looking to make a lateral move at your current company, follow these tips and tricks to make a smooth transition:

 1. Research the open position

-- Their opinion of the position and the duties involved,
+- What do they think of the position and the duties involved,

 - The most enticing aspects of the job, including responsibilities and potential salary, and